 Our final two teammates in this dynamic formula, Calendula and Red Clover, probably need no introduction.
-Herbalists and the skincare industry alike rely heavily on their merits for promoting skin hydration, supporting free-radical elimination, reducing inflammation, and increasing collagen.⁴ The art of modern herbal formulation involves blending ancient traditions with the best science of our age.
-A wonderful example of how science is catching up with the ancient wisdom of the plant stewards is research on Red Clover’s potential to reduce inflammation and oxidative stress, as observed in a recent study published last year in Nutrients, a peer-reviewed journal of human nutrition.⁵
+Herbalists and the skincare industry alike rely heavily on their merits for promoting skin hydration, supporting free-radical elimination, supporting healthy inflammatory response, and supporting collagen.⁴ The art of modern herbal formulation involves blending ancient traditions with the best science of our age.
+A wonderful example of how science is catching up with the ancient wisdom of the plant stewards is research on Red Clover's potential to support the inflammatory response and oxidative stress, as observed in a recent study published last year in Nutrients, a peer-reviewed journal of human nutrition.⁵

 Finally, it is worth noting that as you partner with herbal remedies, remember to resolve puffy eyes with plenty of sleep and dietary nourishment.
 Heal the heart with loving kindness.
 Soothe bruises and any physiological harm within the muscular-skeletal makeup of your body with rest, replenishment, and strengthening movement.
 Mend the fissures of the mind with meditation and reconciliation.
 And, as ever, get outside.
 Mother Nature is waiting with arms open wide for you.

 - Culpeper N., M.D., The Complete Herbal, 1847, London, Thomas Kelly, pp. 64, 219, 258.